Smart Beauty Mirrors: AR & AI to Replace Makeup Testers

 - Poor battery life

-Touch screen displays combine almost the same cost accessibility and the ease implementation with better visibility and battery life.
-A professional virtual mirror kiosks is sure to attract an audience too and provide a quality user experience with virtual makeup.
+Touch screen displays combine almost the same cost accessibility and ease of implementation with better visibility and battery life.
+Professional virtual mirror kiosks attract an audience too and provide a quality user experience with virtual makeup.
 On the software part, our virtual makeup SDK is compatible with touch screen displays and custom hardware.
 However, some additional level of testing might be needed to make sure the technology works fine.

 - Quick and easy launch

 7 Use Cases of an Makeup Smart Mirror

 - Try before you buy.
 Virtually try-on experience to help visualize beauty products before purchase.